Abdi Sharif: Wigan Athletic

 He spent a year unattached and then joined Wigan Athletic following a successful trial in the summer of 2022.
 He scored goals in friendlies against Hyde United and Alvechurch during his trial spell.
 He made his senior debut for the club on the last day of the 2022–23 season, in a 0–0 draw with Rotherham United at the DW Stadium.
 This made him the first Somali to play in the EFL Championship.

 He joined National League North club AFC Telford United on loan on 25 November 2023.
 He returned to Wigan in the new year.

 He was released by Wigan at the end of the 2023–24 season.

 Aberystwyth Town

 On 10 January 2025, Sharif joined Cymru Premier club Aberystwyth Town.

 Connah's Quay Nomads

-On 2 July 2025, following Aberystwyth's relegation to the Cymru South, Sharif joined Cymru Premier club Connah's Quay Nomads.
+On 2 July 2025, following Aberystwyth's relegation to the Cymru South, Sharif joined Cymru Premier club Connah's Quay Nomads. in December 2025 he signed a new deal with the club.